tirucloud/Python-Zero-To-Hero-Series/Day-1/day1.md

-# Day 1: Getting Ready to Learn Python
+# Day 1: Data types in Python
 ## Python Indentation
 Indentation refers to the spaces at the beginning of a code line.